 Shelley began her career in pediatrics at the Niagara Children’s Centre.
 During her time at the centre she served children in the schools and as outpatients, was coordinator of Orthotic Clinic and served as a founding member of the Early Intervention Team.
 In 1997 she created HeartSpace Physical Therapy for Children in order to balance her career as a Physical Therapist with her role as a mother.

 Shelley has extensive post-graduate study.
-She is certified in pediatric Neuro-Developmental Treatment (C/NDT) and has completed all her pediatric NDT advanced courses.
+She is certified in paediatric Neuro-Developmental Treatment (C/NDT) and has completed all her paediatric NDT advanced courses.
 She is also certified in Sensory Integration.
-Shelley also has advanced training in Myofascial Release, Craniosacral Therapy, developmental biomechanics and sensory processing intervention as well as attachment theory and treatment.
-Shelley is also a certified children’s yoga teacher and meditation facilitator and has developed the HeartSpace Yoga and Meditation programme which offers yoga and meditation for children with sensory and motor challenges.
-Most recently Shelley has co-created the Dynamic Core for Kids approach for the treatment of core stability in children with Julie Wiebe PT.
+Shelley also has advanced training in Myofascial Release, Craniosacral Therapy, developmental biomechanics as well as attachment theory and treatment.
+She is also a certified children’s yoga teacher and meditation facilitator and developed the HeartSpace Yoga and Meditation programme for children with sensory and motor challenges.
+Shelley co-created the Dynamic Core for Kids approach for the treatment of core stability in children with Julie Wiebe PT.

 In addition to her clinical work, Shelley has been active in clinical research and served as a clinical faculty member at McMaster University for 10 years.
 Shelley has a strong commitment to continuing education and now enjoys writing the HeartSpace blog combining research and clinical practice.
-She also teaches live continuing education courses internationally as well as providing online courses and professional mentoring.
+She also teaches continuing education courses internationally as well as providing online courses and professional mentoring.

 Shelley combines her theoretical knowledge base and clinical skills in a problem-solving approach to treatment.
 This allows her to offer a unique blend of different treatment approaches to provide unique therapy and support for each child and family.

 For a copy of Shelley’s CV, click here.